sampsyo/home/_drafts/bril.md

 ## Bril is JSON

 Bril programs are JSON documents.
-Here's how students can work with Bril code using Python:
+Here's how students get started working with Bril code using Python:

 ```py
 import json